 There are still some minor issues to address:

-- The data backup routine will be tweaked to work over NFS to a file instead of a tape device.
+- The data backup routine will be changed to work over NFS to a file instead of a tape device.

 - Printer will be reconfigured from parallel to HP Jetdirect.